-• Load Support VDC - In this mode, an external DC source (i.e., solar, hydro, wind, etc.,) is providing more current than needed, causing the battery bank voltage to rise.
-The inverter/charger reduces the incoming AC current and uses current from the batteries in an effort to keep the battery voltage from rising above the temperature-compensated battery voltage setting on the remote control.
+Load Support VDC - In this mode, an external DC source (i.e., solar, hydro, wind, etc.,) is providing more current than needed, causing the battery bank voltage to rise.
+The inverter/ charger reduces the incoming AC current and uses current from the batteries in an effort to keep the battery voltage from rising above the temperature-compensated battery voltage setting on the remote control.

-Info: The charger must be enabled (not in 'Charger Standby') for the Load Support VDC feature to be active.
+Info: The charger must be enabled (not in 'Charger Standby') and in the Absorb, Float, or EQ charge modes (with a 5A inverter load) for the Load Support VDC feature to be active.